FAQ

 Will you coordinate services with other companies and individuals involved in my care?

-We are very willing and able to coordinate our services with family members, friends, visiting nurses, physical therapists, occupational therapists, home health aides, etc.
+Yes.
+We are very willing and able to coordinate our services with family members, friends, visiting nurses, physical therapists, occupational therapists, home health aides, etc. Circumstances may change over time and we can change our work schedules accordingly.

 Can I make schedule changes if something comes up?

 Yes.
-We ask for 24 hours notice of cancellation.
-We also fully understand that some situations of care are unpredictable and require last minute changes.
+We ask for 24 hours notice of cancelling a visit and 72 hours for cancelling our service entirely.
+We fully understand that some situations of care are unpredictable and require last minute changes.
 We also understand that clients’ care needs change over time and schedules may change, too.
+Of course, the more notice we have about schedule changes, the better.

 How can I cancel service?

-We ask for 24 hours notice of cancellation by speaking with someone in our office.
+We ask for 72 hours notice of cancellation by speaking directly with someone in our office.
+If we receive less than 24 hours notice, then we charge for the visit, unless cancellation was due to medical emergency.

 How does the company ensure I am getting the best quality service from my caregiver?

-After we assign a caregiver to a client we follow up in various ways, including: phone calls to ensure clients are satisfied; scheduled client visits at least every other month; unscheduled client visits for impromptu observations; written client surveys.
-Finally, we always encourage clients and their families to let us know if they are unhappy with our caregivers in any way.
+First, we have very high hiring standards and extensive applicant screening.
+After we assign a caregiver to a client we follow up in various ways, including: phone calls to ensure clients are satisfied; daily caregiver voicemail reports; scheduled client visits; unscheduled client visits for impromptu observations; and client surveys.
+We also employ an independent survey organization called Home Care Pulse to survey 10% of our clients every month to gain input about how we are performing for them.
+Finally, we always encourage clients and their families to let us know if they are unhappy with our caregivers in any way, in which case we take whatever corrective action is appropriate, including possibly changing caregivers.

 Whose vehicle is used for my transportation, yours or mine?